-This chapter includes technical information about your router.
+This appendix includes technical information about your router.

-The chapter covers the following topics:
+The appendix covers the following topics:

-- Factory Settings - Technical Specifications
+- Factory settings - Technical specifications

-Factory Settings
+Factory settings

 You can return the router to its factory settings.
 Use the end of a paper clip or a similar object to press and hold the Reset button on the back of the router for at least seven seconds.
 The router resets and returns to the factory configuration settings shown in the following table.